Will Congress legalize marijuana? Here’s where the bill stands - NewsBreak

 Senate Majority Leader Charles Scumer (D-N.Y.) — who is heading the effort along with Sens.
 Cory Booker (D-N.J.) and Ron Wyden (D-Ore.) — said in a statement on Thursday that he’s proud of the progress senators have made in “bringing this vital bill closer to its official introduction” before the recess in early August.

-Schumer said the bill, dubbed the Cannabis Administration and Opportunity Act, will remove “cannabis from the federal list of controlled substances and “help repair our criminal justice system, ensure restorative justice, protect public health, and implement responsible taxes and regulations,” among other measures.In Rhode Island: Medical marijuana dispensary likely coming to Pawtucket
+Schumer said the bill, dubbed the Cannabis Administration and Opportunity Act, will remove “cannabis from the federal list of controlled substances and “help repair our criminal justice system, ensure restorative justice, protect public health, and implement responsible taxes and regulations,” among other measures.South Dakota group still fighting for recreational marijuana

 The announcement comes after Schumer said weeks back that senators behind the effort aimed to bring a reform bill forward later this month.